 Son of a poor farmer now studying in Harvard University

-As of 2018, more than 105 million Filipino live in poverty and about 3.6 million are out of school youth [PSA].
-The poorest are the farmers and for someone like Romnick Blanco, to dream of stepping to an International School is ridiculous – but he chose to believe.
+As of 2018, about 3.6 million were out of school youth [PSA].
+The poorest are the farmers, and for someone like Romnick Blanco to dream of stepping to an International School is ridiculous – but he chose to believe.

 Green Earth Heritage

 His opportunity began with a local Christian foundation.
 Romnick was one of the few who qualified for assisted schooling in Green Earth.
-The foundation helps the impoverished children of farmers by providing the ancillary costs of public schooling, particularly free access to English and computer literacy classes.
+The foundation helps the impoverished children of farmers by providing the ancillary costs of public education, mainly free access to English and computer literacy classes.

 Green Earth leaders saw Blanco’s dedication outpacing other farmers in speaking English.
-He was trained further to compete for a scholarship at a prestigious High School in Makati.
+Romnick was trained further to compete for a scholarship at a prestigious High School in Makati.

 International School Manila